Frequently asked questions

 How does the system work?

 Monitors inside South West Water's assets are activated when there are overflows.
-These measure the duration of overflows - if they meet the agreed significance criteria which will trigger an automatic "amber" symbol.
+These measure the duration of overflows - if they meet the agreed significance criteria this triggers an automated alert, which is sent to beach managers, the Environment Agency and Surfers Against Sewage.

 How did you chose which beaches would be included?

-South West Water launched BeachLive in 2011 with 21 beaches, with live information feeds from 16 of these beaches.
+South West Water launched BeachLive in 2011 with live information feeds from 16 beaches.

 For the first year, we wanted to feature some of the area's most popular beaches to see how well used the site would be.
 For that reason, most of the beaches on the site that year were awarded a Blue Flag in 2010.
 Others were chosen because they are well used by visitors or because they were nominated by our partners, including Surfers Against Sewage.
 Only beaches where managers and owners have granted permission were included.

-In 2012 we used the same criteria to expand the site to include live feeds from 35 beaches, bringing the total number of beaches featured to 41.
-We now have 47 live feeds and 96 beaches featured.
+In 2012 we used the same criteria to expand the site to include live feeds from 35 beaches.
+We now have 61 live feeds.

 What are the significance triggers?